rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/monitoring-alerting-guides/create-persistent-grafana-dashboard.md

 :::note

-The actual key/value pair may differ if you have modified the Helm chart to check for a different dashboard label and value.
+The actual key/value pair may differ if you have modified the Helm chart to watch a different dashboard label and value.

 :::